-Ned Stephenson was born in Sydney then raised on a sheep farm in southern New South Wales, before returning to Sydney to study biology and earth sciences.
+Ned Stephenson was born in Sydney, then raised on a sheep farm in southern New South Wales, before returning to Sydney to study biology and earth sciences.
 Since then, he has worked in the agriculture and mining sectors in Western Australia, the Northern Territory, and New South Wales.
-His short stories have been published in the Newcastle Short Story Award anthology, and in the Grieve Project anthology.
+He holds post-graduate degrees in geology and business.